Walid Juffali: Early life and education

 Juffali was born in Jeddah on 30 April 1955, the son of Ahmed Abdullah Juffali (1924–1994), the founder of E. A. Juffali and Brothers, one of Saudi Arabia's largest companies.
 This wealthy and secretive family was from Unayzah, Al-Qassim.
 The Al-Juffali are members of the Bani Khalid dynasty, rulers of Eastern Arabia during the early 1600s to the late 1800s after military defeats against the Saudis.
 The family are most notable for being direct descendants of Khālid ibn al-Walīd.

 His mother was Suad bint Ibrahim Al Husseini, the granddaughter of Kamil of Jerusalem and niece of Hajj Amin of Jerusalem.
 Juffali had two full-brothers: Khalid bin Ahmed Al Juffali, and Tarek bin Ahmed Al Juffali.

 After completing his elementary and secondary education between Jeddah and Switzerland, he continued his university education at the University of San Diego where he was awarded a bachelor's degree in International Business and Political Sciences.
 After his graduation, he was gradually introduced to multiple public assignments in Jeddah, the western province of Saudi Arabia, where he was responsible for the development of Siemens Arabia and Nabors.

 He received a bachelor's degree from the University of San Diego, California in 1977.
-Juffali was also a graduate of Imperial College where he received a doctorate in neurosciences in 2012.
+Juffali was also a graduate of Imperial College, where he received a doctorate in neurosciences in 2012.
 His PhD thesis was entitled, "A Novel Algorithm for Detection and Prediction of Neural Anomalies".

-Juffali developed great interest in brain theory.
-He launched multiple initiatives and programs that continue to serve and educate various sectors of the community and focus on the development and understanding of the human brain.
+Juffali developed a great interest in brain theory.
+He launched multiple initiatives and programs that continue to serve and educate various community sectors and focus on developing and understanding the human brain.
 Juffali launched the brain forum, where his vision was to create a platform that would contribute to the progression of brain research and encourage global collaboration and initiatives with the potential to transform lives.
-Juffali successfully held a state of the art conference in 2013, followed by a second in 2015 with over 1,000 participants from 27 different countries.
+Juffali successfully held a state-of-the-art conference in 2013, followed by a second in 2015, with over 1,000 participants from 27 countries.
 Following this, the conference became an annual event.
 In 2016, the brain forum hosted more than 1,400 participants from 31 different countries.
 Juffali was also fluent in four languages: Arabic, English, French, and German.